terraform-google-modules/terraform-example-foundation/3-networks/modules/vpn-ha/README.md

 # High Availability VPN module

-This module implementes the recomendation proposed in [High Availability VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/topologies#overview).
+This module implements the recommendation proposed in [High Availability VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/topologies#overview).

 If you are not able to use Dedicated Interconnect or Partner Interconnect you can also use an High Availability Cloud VPN to connect the On-Prem to your Google Organization.